dalexhd/ft_irc/README.md

 - pass -> Sets a connection password.This command must be sent before the NICK/USER registration combination

 ex /nick Carlos
-- msg ->  Sends a private message to the specified nickname.
-Only the specified Nickname will see this message...
+- privmsg ->  Sends message to msgtarget, which is usually a user or channel.

+ex: "PRIVMSG msgtarget :message"

 ex "/msg Ilene"
 - ping -> Lets you determine the network distance between your computer and other users